How Much Do Fruits and Vegetables Cost?

-Because cup equivalent weights are in grams, it was necessary to convert earlier estimates of retail prices from a dollars-per-pound basis to a dollars-per-gram basis (by dividing by 453.59), and calculate the cost to eat a cup equivalent of a food item as:
+Because cup equivalent weights are in grams, it was necessary to convert earlier estimates of retail prices from dollars-per-pound to dollars-per-gram (by dividing by 453.59), and calculate the cost to eat a cup equivalent of a food item as:

 Price per cup equivalent = (average retail price per gram) x (retail-equivalent weight in grams).

 Selecting snack foods to price

-Retail stores in the United States offer a wide variety of snack foods is available at retail stores across the Nation.
-ERS selected 20 snack foods from among the snacks that children 6-13 years of age reported eating in the 2005-08 National Health and Nutrition Examination Surveys (NHANES); these snacks include salty chips and crackers, baked and sweet goods, and frozen treats.
+Retail stores in the United States offer a wide variety of snack foods.
+ERS selected 20 snack foods from among those that children 6–13 years of age reported eating in the 2005–08 National Health and Nutrition Examination Surveys (NHANES); these snacks include salty chips and crackers, baked and sweet goods, and frozen treats.
 In NHANES, participants report the types and quantities of foods that they eat over two non-consecutive days.
 The 20 selected snack foods are commonly consumed, require little or no preparation, and are available in grocery stores and other food retailers.
 Most of these snacks are high in calories, added sugars, fat, and/or sodium, and can be considered less healthy relative to fruits and vegetables.

 Estimating the retail price of selected snack foods